clarkti5/lichess-puzzle-journey/README.md

 > - [Puzzle Activity Dashboard](https://public.tableau.com/views/MyLichessPuzzleActivity/MyPuzzleActivity?:language=en-US&:display_count=n&:origin=viz_share_link)
 > - [Rating History Dashboard](https://public.tableau.com/views/MyLichessPuzzleRatingHistory/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)

 At the onset of the COVID-19 Pandemic in early 2020, I—like many others—inexplicably found myself interested in learning to play chess.
-I created an account on Lichess.org (the clearly superior, open-source alternative to Chess.com) in May of 2020, but didn't do much with it aside from the occasional coorespondence game with friends and family.
+I created an account on Lichess.org (the clearly superior, open-source alternative to Chess.com) in May of 2020, but didn't do much with it aside from the occasional correspondence game with friends and family.

 About 2 years later, I found myself practicing more frequently with the tactics puzzles available on Lichess.
 Eventually, I noticed that my puzzle performance was being evaluated with a puzzle rating.
 From https://database.lichess.org/#puzzles,